ShinyFabio/ADViSELipidomics_book/01-intro.Rmd

 sudo apt-get install libnlopt-dev
 ```

-Then, for all the operating systems, ADViSELipidomics can be installed typing the following code in the RStudio console:
+Then, for all the operating systems, ADViSELipidomics can be installed by typing the following code in the RStudio console:

 ``` r
 if(!require("devtools")){